raspberrypilearning/build-an-octapi/en/step_4.md

 One of the Raspberry Pi computers will be used as the **client machine** giving access to the servers in the OctaPi cluster.
 You will need the usual peripherals (monitor, keyboard, mouse) connected to this Raspberry Pi in order to use it to control the OctaPi.

-1. On your micro SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/)
+1. On your micro SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/).

-1. Boot up the Raspberry Pi 3 using this micro SD card with a keyboard, screen, and mouse connected and ensure you are connected to the internet.
+1. Using this micro SD card, boot up the Raspberry Pi 3 with a keyboard, screen, and mouse connected and ensure it is also connected to the internet.

-1. Open a terminal window
+1. Open a terminal window.

     ![Open a terminal](images/terminal.png)